DataDog/hiring-engineers/answers.md

 Take a snapshot of this graph and use the @ notation to send it to yourself.
 ![?](https://github.com/jasondunlap/hiring-engineers/blob/master/anomolies_email.png)
 Bonus Question: What is the Anomaly graph displaying?
-The anamoly graph is displays changes in value from previous patterns.
+The anomaly graph is displays changes in value from previous patterns.
 You can see those changes in red.

 # Monitoring Data
 Since you’ve already caught your test metric going above 800 once, you don’t want to have to continually watch this dashboard to be alerted when it goes above 800 again.
 So let’s make life easier by creating a monitor.